build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 Spot is a great match for workloads that are stateless, fault-tolerant, and flexible applications such as big data, containerized workloads, CI/CD, web servers, high-performance computing (HPC), and test & development workloads.
 Containers often match with these characteristics as they’re Spot-friendly.
 For non Spot-friendly workloads, like stateful applications within your cluster, you can continue using On-Demand Instances.

-To optimize data place capacity further, you can adjust the number of nodes you need when pods are unscheduable due to available capacity, or remove nodes when they’re no longer needed.
-To do this nodes adjustment automatically, I recommend you using either [Cluster Autoscaler (CA)](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) or [Karpenter](https://karpenter.sh/).
+To optimize data place capacity further, you can adjust the number of nodes when pods are unscheduable due to available capacity, or remove nodes when they’re no longer needed.
+For automatic nodes adjustment, use either [Cluster Autoscaler (CA)](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) or [Karpenter](https://karpenter.sh/).
 Both tools have support for Spot, and in this tutorial I’ll focus on Karpenter.

 ## Why go with Karpenter?